Tursh/Tursh/README.md

 That's pretty much all about me, but if you wait to reach me:
 Discord - Tursh#8742

-And btw my name is Raphael
+And by the way, my name is Raphael

 <!--
 **Tursh/Tursh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.